IQNOMY/platform_documentation/administrators/liquidaccount.rst

 ==========
 .. glossary::
     Dimension
-        Dimensions enrich the profile based on :ref:`event-data`.
+        Dimensions enrich the profile based on :ref:`events`.
 With dimensions you can find out a persons interest, persona or phase in the process.
      Introduction

 Rule engine